 • Inform students via syllabi concerning course requirements, evaluation procedures, and attendance requirements.

-• Accurately maintain the necessary attendance, scholastic and student records, and submit them according to District Policy and published deadlines.
+• Maintain necessary attendance, scholastic and personnel records, and submits them according to published deadlines.

-• Prepare and grade class assignments and examinations, and promptly return them to students.
+• Prepare and grade class assignments and examinations and promptly returns them to students.

 • Post and maintain required office hours in accordance with the prevailing policy.

-• Participate in faculty discussions on curriculum, teaching-learning techniques, teaching materials and assessment.
+• Participate in faculty discussions on curriculum, teaching-learning techniques and teaching materials.

 • Participate on departmental, divisional, and campus committees.
 Develop and revise courses in the discipline.

-The Instructor is also responsible for providing a full professional service week that may include, but is not limited to:
+The Instructor is also responsible for providing a full professional service week that may include, but is not limited to, the following:

-o Performing departmental duties such as program and curriculum development, evaluation and revision, student learning outcomes assessment, selecting appropriate instructional materials, and working with administrators and other faculty to develop a comprehensive pre-collegiate program;
+• Performing departmental duties such as program and curriculum development, evaluation and revision, and selecting appropriate instructional materials, and working with administrators and other faculty to develop a comprehensive pre-collegiate program;

-o Pursuing professional growth activities to remain current in discipline and teaching methodology; and
+• Pursuing professional growth activities to remain current in discipline and teaching methodology;

-o Performing professional outreach activities (e.g., working with administrators and other faculty, as part of course development and depending on need, by participating in an industry advisory committee for a program, working with inter-segmental education partners—such as high school, adult school and other colleges—and industry partners to design and implement effective basic skills curricula and career pathways in the discipline, etc.).
+• Performing professional outreach activities (e.g., working with administrators and other faculty, as part of course development and depending on need, by participating in an industry advisory committee for a program, working with inter-segmental education partners—such as high school, adult school and other colleges—and industry partners to design and implement effective basic skills curricula and career pathways in the discipline, etc.); and

 • Performing other related duties as assigned by the College.

-Possession of a Master’s Degree from an accredited college or university in any biological science;
+1. Possession of a Bachelor’s Degree from an accredited college and two (2) years of professional experience;

-Possession of a Bachelor’s Degree from an accredited college or university in any biological science.
+2. Possession of an Associate’s Degree from an accredited college or university and six (6) years of professional experience.

-May submit a fully satisfied lifetime California Community College Instructor Credential authorizing service to teach Biology.
+May submit a fully satisfied lifetime California Community College Instructor Credential authorizing service to teach courses in Cosmetology.

 (California credentials were no longer issued after July 1, 1990).